vijaygupta18/Hacktober-2020/README.md

 # Hacktober-2020

-# If you liked this give a star 🌟.
+## If you liked this give a star 🌟.Get your projects merged quickly on valid pull requests.
 ## Happy coding

 - Anyone can add any type of html-css web page depends on you.